spencerldixon/boilerplate/README.md

 - Sends devise mail through GoodJob in a dedicated `:devise` queue
 - Configures ActiveJob for test environment
 - Configures Capybara to use `:rack_test` for most test, and `:selenium_headless` for js tests.
 Config in `spec_helper.rb`
+- More pleasing error messages set up in `en.yml` for Cancancan

 ## Tests & Linting